zdigness/puttdle/server/README.md

 ## Full dockerized setup

 1. To run the server, you will need to have [Docker](https://www.docker.com/products/docker-desktop/) installed on your machine.
 2. Go to `server/`
+3. `cp .env.example .env` and add your vars, the `DB_HOST` will be the service name in the `docker-compose.yml` file (`db`)
-3. Run `docker-compose up` in the directory (if you want a detached terminal, run `docker-compose up -d` instead)
+4. Run `docker-compose up` in the directory (if you want a detached terminal, run `docker-compose up -d` instead)
-4. You can now access the server at `http://localhost:3000` via Postman or any other API client.
+5. You can now access the server at `http://localhost:3000` via Postman or any other API client.

 ## Connecting to the Postgres DB in pgAdmin
 1. Spin up your docker containers